profbrandon/tectonics-2/etc/ideas.md

     + These volcanoes would be fixed to the world map
   - Back-arc volcanism could be modeled similarly but with short lifespans
     + These volcanoes would need to travel with the continent
-  - The viscosity of the magma could be initially set for a hot spot determining how the large the deposition radius is
+  - The viscosity of the magma could be initially set for a hot spot determining how large the deposition radius is
+    + This would also determine the kind of rock deposited
+    + Potentially, at the end of the intrusion's life, it could deposit some kind of intrusive igneous rock underground
+      * This wouldn't need to be modeled all that accurately.
+I'm imagining that when the episode is finished, some portion of the preexisting rock is converted to intrusive igneous rock of the correct type

 Climate
   - One way to model this would be to create default heat maps, akin to how the equator is perpetually warmer than the poles